-- Teaching staff will create and follow a timetable for setting work to ensure a broad and balanced curriculum, where new skills are being taught. - Timetables will be emailed to the Deputy Head and sent to parents via the family announcements of Seesaw or as a memo on Tapestry. - A reminder will be sent to parents about online safety with links to support on and advice on how to keep children safe online. - Work will be set by 5pm the day before. - o Work will be uploaded onto Seesaw (Classes 2-4) and Tapestry (Class 1). - If children do not have access to the online platforms, DfE will be allocating a set number of laptops to schools that are affected by a closure or a local lockdown due to Covid-19.
+- o Teaching staff will provide work for all children - Teaching staff will create and follow a timetable for setting work to ensure a broad and balanced curriculum, where new skills are being taught. - Timetables will be emailed to the Deputy Head and sent to parents via the family announcements of Seesaw or as a memo on Tapestry. - A reminder will be sent to parents about online safety with links to support on and advice on how to keep children safe online. - Work will be set by 5pm the day before. - Work will be uploaded onto Seesaw (Classes 2-4) and Tapestry (Class 1). - > Providing feedback

-Providing feedback

 - Children and parents will post completed activities on the online platforms so teachers can access completed work. - o Teachers will use the comment function to provide feedback to the children on their work. - Teachers will give feedback on the children's work by the beginning of the next working day once the work has been completed and submitted to the teacher. - > Keeping in touch with pupils who aren't in school and their parents cover details like: - Teacher will send a family announcement at the end of the week to ask parents if they need any support or have any questions. - Parents will be advised to contact teachers if they have any issues with the work or the online platform. - Messages received by the teacher must be checked in the working hours outlined above and responded to within 48 hours.
 Teachers must only send replies between these times. - Any issues that are received are to be dealt with professionally by the teacher.
-Any issues that need to be dealt with by the Headteacher should be e-mailed directly to her. - Teachers or SLT should make contact with the children (or their parents) who are self-isolating at some point in the first and second week of isolation (from a school phone or withholding number).
-Contact details can be accessed from SIMS.
-If contact details need to be sent to a teacher who is self isolating, they will be sent via secure email and be password protected. - Record all contacts with parents on CPOMs and add any relevant actions.
+Any issues that need to be dealt with by the Headteacher should be e-mailed directly to her. - If teachers or SLT need to make contact with parents, they must record all contacts with parents on CPOMs and add any relevant actions.
 Example CPOMS comment 'Telephoned Mum offered support during home learning and I spoke with child who is getting on well.
 No concerns.'
 Alert SLT with each contact made and if there is a safeguarding concern alert a member of the SLT. - Contact should be polite and encouraging.
 Teachers must not give out any personal details.
 Any concerns should be forwarded to a member of SLT who may choose to contact the parents directly. - There is an expectation that children complete the work that is set.
-If there are any issues surrounding this, a member of SLT will contact the parents/carers. - ➤ Attending virtual meetings with staff, parents and pupils cover details like: - Staff will provide video tutorials that are pre-recorded then uploaded to the online platform.
-Staff should ensure that they are not in the video, but work is clearly explained and modelled to the children. - We will also provide some live face-to-face contact opportunities for children, to maintain a sense of them of being part of a class.
-Currently this will be through using Zoom.
-We will use the Zoom Video Conferencing tool to do this.
+If there are any issues surrounding this, a member of SLT will contact the parents/carers.